 these containers have unbreakable stainless steel lids.
 Inside the stainless steel is a ring of silicone, which creates the airtight seal, and a silicone button in the middle which adjusts the pressure, allowing the lid to seal and unseal easily.
 Silicone, while still a polymer, is more resilient than plastic.

 I love that the container fits well in my freezer.
 As you may recall, we use Anchor glass refrigerator containers for our homemade cat food because they are the right size, stack well, and both container and lid are made from only glass with no other materials.
 But those containers are not airtight and not appropriate for storing foods long-term.

 I also use Life Without Plastic’s airtight stainless steel containers in the freezer, but it will be nice to be able to identify the contents through the glass.
 I’m thinking they will work well for storing my garden veggies if and when that time comes.

 Note about freezing: Yes, you can freeze glass containers.
 BUT allow the contents to thaw gently.
 I wouldn’t put them directly from the freezer into the microwave.
 And leave some room at the top for expansion.

 Airtight glass containers are also useful for transporting lunch to work since the container can go directly in the microwave, sans metal lid, of course.
 And oh!
 Ice cream!
 I’m going to take one of these with me the next time I pick up ice cream at Tara’s!

 Disclosure: Life Without Plastic is an advertiser on this site and provided me with containers to review and another container to give away.
-However, they have not compensated me for doing this review, and my opinions here are my own.
+Supporting Life Without Plastic via the links in this post supports My Plastic-Free Life.
+That said, my opinions here are my own.